Survey and Perspective on Social Emotions in Robotics: Discussion

 \section{Discussion}

-As aforementioned, there are few robot studies on social emotions.
-Even in studies focusing on social emotions, they do not separate basic emotions from social emotions.
-They treat two types of emotions in the same dimension, and design expressions and recognition procedures based on rules.
-These are in a state that deviates from the psychological--neurological findings.
-We believe this is not necessarily the wrong direction, considering that robots address social emotions superficially.
-A simple system can be constructed by assuming that all emotions are in the same layer without separating them from the basic emotions, and if the emotional expression aims to convey it to others, the purpose may be achieved even with a rule-based implementation.
-However, it is difficult to determine whether all of the complex higher-level emotions can be realized by manually designing the rules.
-It is difficult to perceive that such an approach can realize sufficiently complex emotional behavior.
-Moreover, as mentioned above, it is certain that there is a gap between psychological--neurological findings and the implementation of social emotions in current robots.
+Based on our observations, there have been few robot studies on social emotions.
+Even in the studies which have focused on social emotions, they did not differentiate basic emotions from social emotions.
+Instead, they treated the two types of emotions as conforming to the same dimension, and designed expressions and recognition procedures based on these rules.
+Thus, present social robot research conflicts with the results from psychological-neurological findings.
+We believe this is not necessarily an incorrect wrong direction of research, considering that robots address social emotions superficially.
+A simple system can be constructed by assuming that all emotions are in the same layer without separating complex emotions from the more basic emotions, and if the goal is to simply convey the emotional expression to others, this purpose may be achieved even with a simple rule-based implementation.
+However, it is difficult to determine whether all complex, higher-level emotions can be realized by manually designing their rules.
+It is difficult to imagine that such an approach would be able to replicate sufficiently complex emotional behavior.
+Moreover, as mentioned above, there is a gap between the current psychological-neurological findings and the implementation of social emotions in current robots.
 To achieve emotional development, we must fill that gap.
 Here, we discuss future challenges based on surveys from this perspective.